 Who am I?

 My name is Tim Turner; I live in Manchester, but I travel across the UK (and further afield if that’s where you are) to help people with information law.
 I have worked on Data Protection, FOI and Information Rights law since 2001.
 I started at the Information Commissioner’s Office as a Policy Manager on FOI issues, just after the 2000 FOI Act was passed.
 I worked with central and local government, wrote guidance and policies for the Commissioner and was a regular speaker at conferences and events.
-I was DP & FOI Officer for two top-rated councils as well an Information Governance Manager for an NHS organisation.
+I was DP & FOI Officer for two fine councils as well an Information Governance Manager for an NHS organisation.

 I have a Masters of Law in Information Rights from Northumbria University, the ISEB Certificates in Data Protection and Freedom of Information, a Post-Graduate Diploma in Information and Library Studies, and a B.A.
 (Hons) in English from King’s College (University of London).
-The most important thing I have is practical experience – I have searched for data to complete a SAR, made decisions about what to disclose to the police, dealt with the ICO during a security incident, and as a consultant, I’ve helped many organisations to do this even after I stopped being a DPO day-to-day.
+The most important thing I have is practical experience – I have searched for data to complete a SAR, made decisions about what to disclose to the police, dealt with the ICO during a security incident, and as a consultant, I’ve helped many organisations to do all this even after I stopped being a DPO day-to-day.

 Why is it called 2040 Training?